denten-books/plain-text/main.md

 conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).

+### 3.3 CITED

 In practice, the immateriality of digital text (and image) has served to erode the efficacy of copyright restrictions as a system of laws and regulations.
 The work of art in the age of digital reproduction lost its already tenuous hold on the material substratum.
 Copy technologies from photocopiers, to desktop printers, to cheap hard drives, and peer-to-peer file sharing networks reduce the price of a duplicate down to near zero.
 The response from the film, game, music, and publishing industries has been to transpose mechanisms of copyright